 Joining neighbouring render carrier boards

 The render carrier boards tend to be attached to either wooden battens or a steel frame and are staggered.
 It is good practice that the carrier boards should also have a 3 – 5mm gap between them and their neighbouring board.
 We suggest using a 5mm window packer as a gauge to get it looking neat and tidy!

 Once the boards are attached to the timber/steel battens, it is time to mesh the joints.
-The easiest way to do this is to cut 200mm strips of our EWI-66640 Fibreglass Mesh and use a small amount of basecoat adhesive to hold these in place.
-Once the joints are dry, it is then time to basecoat the render carrier boards.
+The easiest way to do this is to cut 200mm strips of our EWI-66640 Fibreglass Mesh and use an approved fibreglass mesh tape to hold these in place.
+After this, it is then time to apply the basecoat to the render carrier boards.